 The Statement of Cash Flows provides information regarding the Commission's cash receipts and cash disbursements during the year.
-The statement reports cash activity in three categories, cash flows from operations, and cash flows from investing activities.
+The statement reports cash activity in three categories, cash flows from operations, cash flows from financing activities and cash flows from investing activities.
 This statement accounts only for transactions that result in cash receipts and cash disbursements.